robhabraken/advent-of-code-2024/solutions/12/README.md

 I used the exact same code from part 1, with two small changes and two additional functions.

 ### The first small change, a complex collection
-The first modification was to change the integer `perimeter` counter to a list to store all sides in.
-Or actually, perimeter sections *(which would've been a far better name for this variable actually)*.
-And I've made it into quite an exotic type, a `List<Tuple<int, int, int, int>>`.
+The first modification was to change the integer `perimeter` counter to a list to store all perimeter sections in.
+And I've made that into quite an exotic type, a `List<Tuple<int, int, int, int>>`.
 Why?
 Because for each perimeter section I want to store multiple values:
 - First an integer for the *orientation*, a `0` for vertical and a `1` for horizontal, which is easily produce by taking the module of a division by 2 over my direction counter in the `deltaMap`.
 Remember in there I store the delta coordinates for `up`, `right`, `down` and `left`, with the respective indexes `0`, `1`, `2` and `3`, which by doing `index % 2` gives me `0`, `1`, `0` and `1`, splitting the directions by their orientation!
 - Then an integer value for the *axis* of the section.
 For vertically oriented sides this holds the x-coordinate, and horizontal sides hold the y-coordinate.
 All perimeter sections that form a single side should have the same axis (though there could be multiple separate section on the same axis too).
 - Then an integer value for the *plot* this section lies at.
 For vertically oriented sides this holds the y-coordinate, and horizontal sides hold the x-coordinate.
 Why?
 Because this is a way to determine if perimeter sections on the same axis are connected, or lie adjacent to each other.
 Horizontal perimeter sections with y-coordinate `1` at x-coordinates `52`, `53`, `54` and `57` show that we have four sections with the same orientation and on the same axis, but three sections are connected (ascending x-coordinates) and one separate section at index `57`.
 So this tells us that we have two 'sides'.